bao-project/bao-docs/source/glossary.rst

         invited by a maintainer to oversee the development of one or multiple subsystems in a repository.
 More information
         :ref:`here <contrib_roles>`.

+    PIV
+        The Platform Initialization Vector (PIV) is a data structure that stores information regarding the initialization state of different system components at both the CPU and platform level.

+    PACV
+        The Partition Access Control Vector (PACV) is a data structure that contains the access control policy for a system's partitions.
+This policy establishes the permissions for each partition to access the platform's resources.

+    Asset
+        An asset is a valuable resource that must be properly maintained and managed.
+The state of an asset must be carefully monitored and controlled to prevent vulnerabilities or errors from causing harm or decreasing an assets value.

+    Subject
+        A subject is an entity that can access or interact with a system, its resources and its assets.
+This can include individuals, other systems (e.g., through a remote connection), and specific system components such as VMs and VMMs.